drbulu/getdata_project/README.md

 ## Implementation instructions
 The project is comprised of a number of components:
-1) The run_analysis.R script: This is run in the R environment to process the source data and produce the tidy data.
+1) The **run_analysis.R** script: This is run in the R environment to process the source data and produce the tidy data.
-2) The code book: This is supplied as the CodeBook.md file, which provides
+2) The code book: This is supplied as the **CodeBook.md** file, which provides:
     a) An outline of the steps used by the run_analysis.R script to produce the data
     b) The rationale behind those steps.
-3) The tidy data: This is provided as an example of the expected output of run_analysis.R.
+3) This readme file :)

 ## Note
 Note: it is important to run the script in a working directory that contains the script if you call the **list.files()** command in the R console and you cannot see the "UCI HAR Dataset"... things will not work out for you.